LetterLiGo/SafeEar/README.md

 ## 📜Citation

-If you find our work helpful, please consider citing:
+If you find our work/code/dataset helpful, please consider citing:

 ```
 @inproceedings{li2024safeear,